The Simulation Premium

 Crossing from the Reading Age to the Doing Age requires more than better models.
 It requires environments where models can prove themselves before they are trusted with anything real.
 The industry calls these environments rollouts - simulated end-to-end task executions where an agent navigates enterprise software, fails, retries, and receives a reward only upon verifiable completion.
 The simulation is not the product.
 It is the precondition for any product worth trusting.

-Deeptune’s $43M Series A, led by a16z, signals that the market increasingly understands this shift.
+Deeptune’s growth reflects the market's growing recognition of this shift.
 The critical infrastructure layer of the agentic stack is not simply the model itself, but the synthetic arena where models demonstrate they are ready for deployment - stress-tested against realistic failure conditions before they ever touch a live system.
 The fidelity of that arena matters as much as the model inside it: an agent trained in a low-resolution simulation of enterprise software will fail the moment it encounters the complexity of the real thing.
 The gym is not the athlete - but without it, there is no athlete worth trusting.
+[EDIT: Mercor to acquire Deeptune]

 Adversarial Simulation